pajtai/WikiBuddy/README.md

 ### Example:

-[My Reference Wiki](https://github.com/pajtai/Reference/wiki/) uses WikiBuddy for the Sidebar and to make sure all "Related To" links are reciprocated between page.s
+[My Reference Wiki](https://github.com/pajtai/Reference/wiki/) uses WikiBuddy for the Sidebar and to make sure all "Related To" links are reciprocated between pages.

 ### Installing: